 The best way to avoid paying cash advance fees altogether is to have savings set aside that can be accessed in an emergency.
 But for those times when it is an emergency, it’s wise to understand how cash advance fees work before you hit up the ATM.
 As a rule, cash advances are charged at a higher interest rate than usual purchases – around 22% and upwards.
 And unlike a regular purchase, cash advances don’t have a grace period, meaning you’ll be charged interest from the day you withdraw the money.
 You may also be charged ATM fees on top of other credit card fees.

 However, it is possible to find a credit card that won’t ding you so hard with high-interest rates on cash advances.
 For instance, the BMO® Preferred Rate Mastercard®* offers a low rate of 12.99% on cash advances – almost 10% less than most products on the market.
 All other purchases are also charged at 12.99% and BMO covers theft and damage protection for items bought with the card.
-Add to that, the Preferred Rate Mastercard comes with a low annual fee of $20.
-A fair to good credit score and minimum personal income of $15,000 is required to apply.
+Add to that, the Preferred Rate Mastercard comes with a low annual fee of $20 (which is waived in the first year).* A fair to good credit score and minimum personal income of $15,000 is required to apply.

 Balance Transfer Fees

 One strategy for tackling chronic credit card debt and avoiding sky-high credit card charges is through a balance transfer.
 Essentially, it involves paying off one credit card with another, by transferring your current debt from a higher-interest card to a credit card with a significantly lower interest rate.